sanchari-0809/sanchari-0809/README.md

 - 👋 Hi, I’m Sanchari Biswas,currently studying B.Tech in Information Technology and a fresher.
-- 👀 I’m interested in anything related to tech.
+- 👀 I’m interested in anything related to tech and beyond.
 - 🌱 I’m currently learning C and Web Development.
 - 📫 How to reach me->Here's my mail: sancharib2003@gmail.com